tnhu/kanji/README.md

   listeners: {
     /**
-     * Listen to 'time:up' event on Timer with namespace 'red' */
+     * Listen to 'timer:up' event on Timer with namespace 'red' */
-    'time:up/red': function() {
+    'timer:up/red': function() {
     },

     /**
-     * Listen to 'time:up' event on all timers (Red timer include) */
+     * Listen to 'timer:up' event on all timers (Red timer include) */
-    'time:up': function() {
+    'timer:up': function() {
     }
   }
 });
 ```

 Kanji implements simple namespace notify/listeners routing.
 In the example above, if Listener component is also namespaced, then it won't work as expected.

+I would recommend to prefix notification id by component name in lowercase (`Timer` -> `timer:up`) to make the code consistent and easy to lookup.

 #### Inheritance and extending